-In reference to EC 56366.1, an NPS that seeks new or renewed certification shall complete an online application in the California Accountability and Improvement System (CAIS) that includes the following information:
+In reference to EC 56366.1, an NPS that seeks new or renewed certification shall complete an application that includes the following information:

 - A description of the special education and designated instruction and services provided to individuals with exceptional needs.

 - A list of appropriately qualified staff; a description of the credential, license, degree, or registration that qualifies each staff member to render special education or designated instruction and services; and copies of their credentials, licenses, diplomas, or certificates of registration with the appropriate state or national organization that has established standards for the service rendered.

 - An annual operating budget for the NPS.

 - An annual independent audit.

 - Affidavits and assurances necessary to comply with all applicable federal, state, and local laws and regulations, including criminal record summaries, are required of all school personnel having contact with minor children.